jimhigson/oboe.js/README.md

 Think of it as the json equivalent of old-style oboe html rendering.

+# Use cases

+**Sarah** is using her mobile phone to check her email.
+The phone has almost finished downloading her inbox when the train leaves reception.
+Luckily, her webmail developers used **Oboe.js** so instead of the request failing she can still read most of her emails.

+**Janet** is working on a single-page modular webapp.
+She wants to ajax in a single, agregated json for all her modules when the page changes.
+Unfortunately, one of the services being aggregated is slower than the others and she is forced to wait for the slow module to load before she can udate the page.
+Because she chose **Oboe.js**, the page changes very quickly and the slow modules load later.
+Her users are happy because they can navigate page-to-page more fluidly and not all of them cared about the slow module anyway.

+**Michael** is writing a scrollable timeline data visualisation.
+His json contains data for 200 events but until the user scrolls only the most recent 20 are visible.
+He doesn't want to wait for all 200 to load before showing the starting 20.
+With **Oboe.js** the data takes 90% less time to display and his users are happy to not be waiting.

 # Status

 Oboe is still in development.
 Nevertheless, it is already